 On Wednesday, September 4, 2019, God dispatched his heavenly angels to Nancy Ross Drive to take home His beloved servant.

 The love and joy of Presiding Elder Treadwell will be forever etched in the hearts and mind of his beloved wife, Mrs. Annie Johnson Treadwell; children, Mrs. Emma Treadwell Willis of Tuskegee, AL, Mr. Willie Gray Treadwell, Jr. of Riverside, CA, Mr. William Lee Treadwill of Dixons Mills, AL, Ms. AMEtta Lorene Treadwell- Reaves of Shaker Heights, OH.
 Grandchildren, Rev. Wilbur Willis, III of District, MD, Mrs. Johnessa (Roderick) Janigan and great-grandsons Christian and Matthew Janigan of Auburn, AL. Seven sisters and brothers, Mrs. Rosetta Treadwell Lockett, Mrs. Yvonne Treadwell Williams, Ms. Bessie Pearl Treadwell, Ms. Dorothy Treadwell, Mr, Hurial Treadwell, Mrs. LaVaughn Allen Anderson, and Rev. Arthur Lee Allen.
 A devoted niece, Ms. Cynthia McKinley, Sebastian, FL.; a host of other relatives and many sons and daughters in the ministry.

-To send flowers to Reverend W.G.
-Treadwell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend W.G.
+Treadwell, please visit our floral store.